-According to the oral history, in 1777, three men-George Washington, Robert Morris, and George Ross, visited Betsy Ross in her upholstery shop.
+According to the oral history, in 1776, three men - George Washington, Robert Morris, and George Ross, visited Betsy Ross in her upholstery shop.
 She escorted them to her parlor, where they could have a private meeting.
-Here, Washington pulled a folded piece of paper from his inside coat pocket.
-On it, was a sketch of a flag with thirteen red and white stripes and thirteen six pointed stars.
+Here, Washington showed Betsy a sketch of a flag with thirteen red and white stripes and thirteen six-pointed stars.

 Washington asked if Betsy could make a flag from the design.
 Betsy responded: "I do not know, but I will try."

 This line was used in the sworn statements of many of Betsy's family members, suggesting that it is a direct quote from Betsy.